Early Life

 Philanthropy

-Edens and his family established The Edens Family Fund for Climate Change Research at Princeton University.
-He also endowed the Edens Professorship in Global Health at Macalester College in St. Paul, Minnesota, along with a research fund to focus on solving international infectious diseases and environmental health hazards.
+Edens and his family established The Edens Family Fund for Climate Change Research at Princeton University and endowed the Edens Professorship in Global Health at Macalester College.